mjoblin/vibinui/README.md

 #### Filter tracks by title

-Media can be filtered by a number of fields, such as title.
-Additional fields include artist, genre, date, etc.
+Media can be filtered by various fields, such as title, artist, genre, date, etc.

 ![Tracks filtered by title]

 #### Filter tracks by lyrics

 Tracks can be filtered by lyrics.
+The following shows tracks with lyrics containing the word "happy".

 ![Tracks filtered by lyrics]